-This 11-WEEK program for University of Pittsburgh (Pittsburgh campus) undergraduates interested in research runs May - August.
+This 11-WEEK program reserved for University of Pittsburgh (Pittsburgh campus) undergraduates runs May - August.
 The program includes:

 Who should apply?

-- Freshmen and Sophomores NEW to research OR having spent less than 1 semester working in a lab in the Department of Biological Sciences.
+- Mentees: Pitt freshmen, sophomores, and transfer students NEW to research OR having spent less than 1 semester working in a lab in the Department of Biological Sciences or Neuroscience.
+Applicants should want to continue in the same research lab after the summer ends and want to participate in science activities to enrich our diverse and vibrant research community.

-- Sophomores and Juniors already in Department of Biological Sciences labs with interest in mentoring students new to the department.
+- Mentors: current sophomores and juniors already doing research in Department of Biological Sciences or Neuroscience labs, with strong interest in mentoring students new to research and building a diverse and supportive research community.

 What are we looking for?

-The Department of Biological Sciences is committed to building a community of students with diverse backgrounds and scientific interests.
+The Department of Biological Sciences is committed to building a community of students with diverse backgrounds and scientific interests if the life sciences.
 Students with a curiosity to discover more about the biological world and who want to work with other undergraduates to increase our understanding of biology are ideal applicants.

 How to find a lab if you are new to research?

 We will help you.
-Come to the Undergraduate Research Poster Session, advertised yearly for late January or early February.
+Come to the Undergraduate Research Poster Session, advertised yearly for January or February.
 Undergraduates NOW in labs will be available to answer questions about life as a student researcher and tell you about how they found a lab.
 See if you are interested in their research, or talk with us about where your interests may be.

-In addition, please read faculty descriptions of their research on the Faculty web page and/or talk with the Departmental Advisors.
+In addition, please read faculty descriptions of their research on the faculty web pages and/or talk with the Departmental Advisors.

 Interested students should submit either a New Undergraduate Researcher Application or a Current Undergraduate Researcher Application.
-In addition, if a lab has already been chosen, the faculty sponsor should submit a Faculty Application.
+In addition, if the applicant is already in a lab , the faculty sponsor should submit a Faculty Application.